-- Knock the eggs around the cage
+- Knock the eggs around the cage.

-- Peck at the eggs
+- Peck at the eggs.

-- Pick up and drop the eggs
+- Pick up and drop the eggs on the cage floor.

-- Cleans the eggs too vigorously
+- Cleans the eggs too vigorously.

-- Bumps the eggs out of the nest when shifting around on top of them
+- Bumps the eggs out of the nest when shifting around on top of them.

 How Do Parrots Break Their Eggs?

-- Pushing eggs out of their nest
+- Pushing eggs out of the nest.

-- Eating their eggs
+- Eating the eggs.

-- Crushing their eggs
+- Crushing the eggs.

 Why Do Parrots Push Eggs Out of the Nest?